 Many laboratory chemicals are liquid solutions that must be used in precise amounts, as such, they must be measured accurately.
 The long length and narrow width of the cylinders allow for more accurate measurements compared to those of beakers or other labware.

 Place the graduated cylinder on a flat surface.
 Bend or kneel so that your eyes are level with the height of the liquid inside the cylinder.
+They measure the volume of liquids in milliliters (ml).
 The liquid in a graduated cylinder typically bends downward due to surface tension; this is called the meniscus.
-Remaining at eye level with the height of the liquid, use the graduation markings on the cylinder to read the measurement at the center of the meniscus (curve).
+Remaining at eye level with the height of the liquid level, use the graduation markings on the cylinder to read the measurement at the center of the meniscus (curve).

-Our cylinders range in volume capacity from 10 to 2,000ml and we offer eight different sizes: 10, 25, 50, 100, 250, 500, 1,000 and 2,000ml.
+Our cylinders range in volume capacity from 10 to 2,000ml, and we offer eight different sizes: 10, 25, 50, 100, 250, 500, 1,000, and 2,000ml.

 While a graduated cylinder offers more precision and accuracy than basic laboratory flasks and beakers, it is not designed specifically for volumetric analysis.
 The volumetric flask offers the highest level of precision and accuracy in accordance with ASTM E288 and E694 standards governing laboratory glass volumetric flasks and laboratory glass volumetric apparatus.
 Graduated cylinders have several etched graduations in ml divisions specific to each cylinder’s capacity.
-The volumetric flask has one marked graduation on the neck of the flask which indicates the volume of liquid within the flask up to that marking.
+The volumetric flask has one marked graduation on the neck, which indicates the volume of liquid within the flask up to that marking.